Mansion One

-Mansion One is a 30-story skyscraper within the city of George Town in Penang, Malaysia.
-Located at Northam Road, the 30-story building contains 277 suites and 110 hotel rooms.
-Accommodation providers consist of Mansion One Suites and Vouk hotel rooms.
-In 2021, Mansion One Suites has rebranded to Merlene Suites at Mansion One The building has commercial spaces such as Starbucks and myNews outlets.
+Mansion One is a commercial skyscraper within George Town in the Malaysian state of Penang.
+Located at Northam Road within the city's Central Business District (CBD), this 30-storey building adjacent to Gleneagles Hospital Penang contains 277 suites and 110 hotel rooms.

 History

 Built in 1998, the skyscraper was originally named Northam Tower.
 It functioned as the Supreme Court of Penang between 2006 and 2011 when the original court building at Light Street underwent renovation works.
-Aside from the court, the structure also housed the regional offices of Samsung, EON Bank, and ING Insurance.
+Aside from the court, the structure also once housed the regional offices of Samsung, EON Bank and ING Insurance.

 In 2011, the skyscraper was acquired by Magna Putih Sdn Bhd, a local private limited firm.
 The building was subsequently renovated into a hotel and renamed Mansion One.